SuYLilian/Game_Archer/README.md

 # Game_Archer
- This is a turn-based battle game.
+ This is a 2D bullet hell game.